turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/ruby_object_model_alt.markdown

 ```

 #### Exercises
-* Create a new class, three new instances of that class, and a distinct singleton method for 2 of the 3 new instances.
+* Describe how the code snippet below is an example of creating a singleton method.
+Copy this code and try to access the Singleton method.
 * Describe one scenario in which you would use a singleton method.

 #### Check for Understanding